awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_MXNet.md

 If the mode was not set, all steps will be available together.

-You can choose to have different save configurations (SaveConfigs) for different modes.
-You can configure this by passing a dictionary from mode to SaveConfig object.
+You can choose to have different save configurations (SaveConfigMode) for different modes.
+You can configure this by passing a dictionary from mode to SaveConfigMode object.
 The hook's `save_config` parameter accepts such a dictionary, as well as collection's `set_save_config` method.
 ```
-from tornasole.tensorflow import TornasoleHook, get_collection, modes, SaveConfig
+from tornasole.tensorflow import TornasoleHook, get_collection, modes, SaveConfigMode
-scm = {modes.TRAIN: SaveConfig(save_interval=100),
+scm = {modes.TRAIN: SaveConfigMode(save_interval=100),
-        modes.EVAL: SaveConfig(save_interval=10)}
+        modes.EVAL: SaveConfigMode(save_interval=10)}

 hook = TornasoleHook(...,
                      save_config=scm,